 Your appearance and overall presentation is what drives people’s first impression of you.
 But it’s your performance that creates the lasting impression.
 This is important because the lasting impression that you leave could be your conduit to new opportunities.

 Last Thursday I concluded my service with my biggest client that I’ve been working with for the past two years.
 This past Monday I started a new assignment with a new client.

 “You can have everything in life you want, if you will just help other people get what they want.” ~ Zig Ziglar

 So, on the day I left my previous job, I received a number of emails from my peers congratulating me for my new opportunity….Most of my peers appreciated my contributions to the team.
 I’m 99% positive that I will cross paths with many of them in the future by way of opportunity referrals.

 I left a lasting impression.
 And it wasn’t by accident…it was by design.

 I learned early that a good portion of people work really hard at figuring out the minimum amount of work that they can do to get by.
 There’s a high interest in flying under the radar.
 Some folks are fine with being average and blending within mediocrity.
 They don’t care about progression…they just want to keep what they have; nothing more, nothing less.
 And to top it off, negative-talk normally floods the office.

 When I discovered this as a young adult, I made high-performance the staple of my personal brand.
+As a Spanish teacher, this may not seem crucial but I tell you, it does matter fo me as well!
 And for me, high-performance is exceeding expectations by giving 110% effort and not wasting energy trying to do the minimum.